frdl/frdl/about/index.md

 It was founded in the late 90s by Georg Wehowski as a hobby project serving a free-time single groups platform ("Cometogether") and became a commercial webhosting provider since 2004 until the end of 2021.

-The project is now run by [Till Wehowski](https://webfan.de/u/frdl-github-2658030), a coder and web host in Bochum (Germany).
+The project is now run by [Melanie Wehowski](https://webfan.de/u/frdl-github-2658030), a coder and web host in Bochum (Germany).

 The cooperation between the two Wehowskis ended at the end of 2021 and we are now going our separate ways.